How fast is your WordPress site?

 Quality images are an important part of many websites.
 They brand your company and attract more visitors.

 The size of the images can be huge and thus they impact the loading time.

-When you save a new image, make sure it has the right dimensions that you need in your content.
+When you save a new image, make sure it has the right dimensions that you need to your content.
 Your goal is to have around 150kb per image (or less).

 You can compress images by using ‘Save for the web’ function in an image editor before you upload them.
 You can also use image optimizing plugins for your website.

-Personally, I use kraken.io to optimize my images before I uploaded them onto my site.
+Personally, I use kraken.io to optimize my images before I uploaded them to my site.

 Alternatively, I also use a free WordPress plugin called WP Smush to optimize the images when the images get uploaded to the site.

 You just need to do either of the two, depending on your preference.